-We would like to address how we selected 570 projects out of 1,234 applicant projects.
+We would like to address how we selected 729 projects out of 1,657 applicant projects.
 Each project was sent to three judges to grade the projects on a scale of 1 to 3 (3 = yes, 2 = maybe, 1 = no).
 We summed the scores of all three judges and accepted all projects with 7 or more total points.
 We also accepted projects submitted directly by affiliated fairs that were authorized in advance to make a selection out of many projects in their regions/countries.
-In the end, we selected around 48% of the submitted projects.
+In the end, we selected around 44% of the submitted projects as a finalist.

 Please note that it is our policy not to send individual responses to those who are not selected.
 We are sorry about this, but our finalists will need a great deal of visa support at this time, and we do not have the staff support to be able to provide feedback on individual projects and their results.
 Our space and resources are limited and we have to make some cuts on projects.

-- The number of projects submitted from United States was 351 (30% of all projects) (this number will increase with affiliated regional fairs)
+- The number of projects submitted from the United States was 386 (23% of submitted projects)

-- The number of countries from which projects were submitted: 69
+- The number of countries where the projects were submitted: 70

-- The number of US States from which projects were submitted: 37
+- The number of US States where the projects were submitted: 34

-- The number of Science projects which were accepted: 338 out of 761 submissions (45% Selectivity)
+- The number of accepted Science projects: 406 out of 897 submissions (45% acceptance rate)

-- The number of Art projects which were accepted: 98 out of 189 submissions (52% selectivity)
+- The number of accepted Art projects: 109 out of 297 submissions (37% acceptance rate)

-- The number of Creative Writing projects which were accepted: 61 out of 157 submissions (39% selectivity)
+- The number of accepted Creative Writing projects: 76 out of 188 submissions (41% acceptance rate)

-- The number of Robotics projects which were accepted: 31 out of 46 submissions (67% selectivity)
+- The number of accepted Robotics projects: 46 out of 82 submissions (56% acceptance rate)

-- The number of Music projects which were accepted: 20 out of 31 submissions (64% selectivity)
+- The number of accepted Music projects: 26 out of 39 submissions (66% acceptance rate)

-- The number of Business projects which were accepted: 22 out of 39 submissions (56% selectivity)
+- The number of accepted Business projects: 18 out of 47 submissions (38% acceptance rate)